 White Star Line's reputation was always based on the quality of its service to its passengers, with this in mind it makes perfect sense that when choosing the silver service for its liners they would only buy the best.
 The silver services chosen not only had to do the service that would be expected of them at any top flight hotel on land, but all that and more with a life, a hard life, at sea.

 White Star Line silver plate, and silver plate for any of the major shipping companies was always first rate, it had to be.
-We can now sail across the Atlantic with little incident and safely, barely realising we are even at sea, at the turn of the century it was a different matter, a transatlantic crossing was literally the only way to cross, and without modern technology it could often be a bumpy ride.
+We can now sail across the Atlantic with little incident and safely, barely realising we are even at sea, at the turn of the nineteenth century it was a different matter, a transatlantic crossing was literally the only way to cross, and without modern technology it could often be a bumpy ride.
 As a result companies such as Elkington were employed to create not only beautiful silver plated creations for use within the ships dining saloons in a hotel type setting, but they had to cope with the riggers of the possibilities of being thrown around in an Atlantic storm, as well as the early machine dish washers of that era.
-To cope with this ocean liner silver plate is always of a very thick and heavy gauge.
+To cope with this, ocean liner silver plate is always of a very thick and heavy gauge.
 As a direct result of this, silver plate survives in large numbers due to its amazing quality and construction to this day.

 Any true piece of silver plate produced for White Star Line will be silver plated brass.
 Elkington also supplied nickel plate for 3rd Class, but again this would be on a solid brass body.
 Unless the article is on a brass body, it is likely to not be correct.
 All the shipping companies only used brass based silver or nickel plate.
 Recent pieces to enter the market are on thin gauge base metal (not brass) or on a soft material called 'Britannia metal'.
 This material was cheaply produced at the time in large quantities.
 For domestic use in Edwardian times it was perfectly serviceable, it had the look but not the quality, for use within a ship it would literally not have lasted five minutes.
 The material is so soft that once dropped it will easily dent and misshape.
 This metal will have a tendency to go very black, like a dark pewter in colour.
-If you see a piece with any of these traits, our advise is to steer clear.
+If you see a piece with any of these characteristics, our advise is to steer clear.

-White Star Line were a very loyal company, they returned time and again to the same trusted suppliers, Elkington, Goldsmiths & Silversmiths, Walker & Hall, Mappin Bros/Mappin & Webb, Minton, and Losol etc are some examples of this.
+White Star Line were a very loyal company, they returned time and again to the same trusted suppliers, Elkington, Goldsmiths & Silversmiths, Walker & Hall, Mappin Bros/Mappin & Webb, Minton, and Losol etc are some examples of this patronage.
 However White Star Line saw Elkington Plate as a particularly trusted supplier.
 Elkington had a long and distinguished history, pioneers in the silver plate revolution, chosen personally by Prince Albert, their reputation was second to none.

 White Star Line (1845/1934) over the companies lifetime used several providers for silver plate.
 The following list are the main companies used, by no means an exhausted list, but largely limited to those mentioned:-